Signal-K/manuscript/01 Chapter 2/Mechanics/Mission Narrative (Chapter 2).md

 Finish Mission Narrative, once-over of all open notes, get terrarium, update mission list with tutorial classification being the primary first

+Locations will be based off of [[In-Game Locations]] Minimal plan:
+1. Ingress from #Chapter-1
+2. User flies to a new planet after choosing what mission they'd like to do
+3. They then make some discoveries, maybe participate in a community mission, before discovering their own planet
+4. They'll then need to collect some fuel so they can visit their planet (and we'll then update this later to include things like warp drives)

-Locations will be based off of [[In-Game Locations]] Users will choose what they'd like to do, and they fly in their spaceship to the new planet/space body and can begin setting up some structures and automatons.
+Users will choose what they'd like to do, and they fly in their spaceship to the new planet/space body and can begin setting up some structures and automatons.
 I want base building to become a feature/plotpoint in this chapter, and we can then implement terraforming in #Chapter-3 .
 Each chapter will be relatively "open-world" in that you can fly around to any location you've unlocked; for example if you start out #Chapter-2 on Jupiter>Io to classify volcanoes, and then decide you want to go back to #Earth to classify more animals, you can do that.

 We'll also be adding more content to previous locations/chapters as we go in each chapter.